 Skarn Chaiyawat, born in Bangkok in 1988, graduated from the faculty of Architecture at Chulalongkorn University in 2011.
-Prior to starting his own practice, he was a senior architect at Architects 49 limited for 6 years.
+Prior to starting his own practice, he was an architect at Architects 49 limited for 7 years.

 The project acclaimed several awards both within Thailand as well as internationally.
 Among these awards are: the citation award for ASA

-Architectural Design Awards 2018, special mention for Architizer A+Awards 2018, and a finalist in small scale housing and New and Old building category for the World Architecture Festival 2018.
+Architectural Design Awards 2018 and a finalist in small scale housing and New and Old building category for the World Architecture Festival 2018.